 Level Pressed without Fill Adjustment

-In other forming technologies, a deburring process is often utilized to remove flash formed during manufacturing.
-PM traditionally will utilize a chamfer to prevent a parting line from appearing on the working surface of the part.
-A small flat is designed into our tooling at the outer edge of the feature, strengthening the chamfer form which improves the tool wear.
+In other forming technologies, a deburring process is often used to remove flash formed during manufacturing.
+In PM, we use a chamfer to prevent a parting line from appearing on the working surface of the part.
+A small flat is designed into our tooling at the outer edge of the feature, strengthening the chamfer form and improving tool wear.

-If transitions need to be smooth or used as a lead, we need to accommodate for that in our tooling.
-This may require us to move that parting line away from those transitions to another area of the part.
+If transitions need to be smooth or used as a lead, we accommodate this in our tooling.
+This may require moving the parting line away from those transitions to another area of the part.

 Surface Finish

-The surface finish of the typical PM part is the Ra 63µ"/1.6µm or better.
+The typical surface finish of a PM part is Ra 63µ"/1.6µm or better.

-Surface finishes can come up when dealing with an area that a customer is trying to utilize as a sliding surface or a contact surface, for instance on the tooth of a gear.
-These sidewall features are actually going to be much better than Ra 63 because the ejection of the part from the tooling improves the surface finish.
+When dealing with areas intended as sliding or contact surfaces, such as the tooth of a gear, the sidewall features will often have a much better finish than Ra 63.
+This is because the ejection of the part from the tooling enhances the surface finish.

 Need a Solution?